roryward2003/ThreadSafeDataStructures/src/README.md

     java StackSimulation k m
     // Where k = % chance of pop (0-100), m = number of accesses per thread

-    This will output the execution time for both atomic stack strctures, each tested using 4 threads.
+    This will output the execution time for both atomic Stack structures, each tested using 4 threads.

 ## BlockingStack implementation